freenas/freenas-docs/userguide/storage.rst

    permissions with appropriate restrictions are set on shares.

-In %brand%, entire disks and volumes are encrypted, not individual filesystems.
-Each disk in an encrypted volume has an unencrypted partition table identifying the location of partitions on the disk.
-Encrypted data partitions follow the partition table.
+%brand% encrypts disks and volumes, not individual filesystems.
+The partition table on each disk is not encrypted, but only identifies the location of partitions on the disk.
+On an encrypted volume, the data in each partition is encrypted.

-The %brand% unlocks encrypted volumes without a passphrase at startup.
+Encrypted volumes which do not have a passphrase are unlocked at startup.
 Volumes with a passphrase remain locked until the user enters the passphrase to unlock them.

-Encrypted volumes are can be locked on demand by the user.
+Encrypted volumes can be locked on demand by the user.
 They are automatically locked when the system is shut down.

-It is vital to understand the details of %brand% encryption when considering the intended
+Understanding the details of %brand% encryption is required to be able to use it effectively:
-use:

 * %brand% encryption differs from the encryption used in Oracle's proprietary version of ZFS.
   To convert between these formats, both volumes must be unlocked, and the data copied